Azure-Samples/ms-identity-msal-java-samples/.github/ISSUE_TEMPLATE.md

 - [ ] regression (a behavior that used to work and stopped in a new release)
 ```

+### Which sample?

+Please provide the name of the sample you are using.
+E.g. `Server-Side Scenarios\client-credential-certificate`

 ### Minimal steps to reproduce
 >